loglib/loglib/README.md

 ### User Concent

 By default, Loglib tries to track users using their IP address.
-But hey, we know you're smart enough to realize that relying on IP addresses isn't the most foolproof way to identify unique users.
-So, if you want to track on a reliable way, here's what you can do:
+But, we know you're smart enough to know relying on IP addresses isn't the most reliable way to identify unique users.
+So, if you want to track better, here's what you can do:

 **Step 1:** Display a fancy cookie message on your website. (we'll leave the design up to you but might provide something in the future)